christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 **Deities:** Osiris/Asar (Egyptian) is a direct link to As (Lord).
 Osiris is the deified form of the Dragon King archetype.
 Jesus: Ie-Zeus (Divine Zeus).
 But Zeus=Dyēus (Sky Father).
 The Scythian form?
 Izas (as in Izates).
 Izates = Ie (divine) + Zates (cognate of Zeus).
 Ie-sus (Esus).
 The title connects to the Celtic Esus (Lord), another avatar of the same archetype, Zarathustra (Sar + Ustra = "serpent-lord"), Saraswati (Hindi goddess of knowledge), Šaruma (Mitanni deity), feminine Sarai (or "Sarah" meaning "princess" (Genesis 17:15)).

 The oldest attestations of the title "As" can be traced back to the Sumerian civilization of ancient Mesopotamia (c.
 2500–2000 BCE).
 The Sumerian word for "lord" or "ruler" was "As".
 This is the foundation.
 Then "Asar" (Osiris) (c.
-2500 BCE) in Egypt.
+2500 BCE) in Egypt and the Ebla Tablets in modern-day Syria, (c.
+2400 BCE) contain a deity named "Aš-tar" (Aštar) and a royal title "En-As", or "Lord of the As" – a royal title for the Eblaite kings.

 ---